IBMDeveloperMEA/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/README.md

 4. Click OK to create an empty freeform dashboard with a single Tab.

-5. To add a data connection:
+### Step 9.
+Add  data connection

-  5.1.
-Click the Add a source button (the + icon) in the upper-left part of the page:
+ 1. Click the Add a source button (the + icon) in the upper-left part of the page:

 ![select-source](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/select-source.png?raw=true)

-  5.2.
-Click Select to select the customer churn data source.
+ 2. Click Select to select the customer churn data source.

 ![select-source-file](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/select-source-file.png?raw=true)

-  5.3.
-Back in the dashboard, select the newly imported data source.
+ 3. Back in the dashboard, select the newly imported data source.

-  5.4.
-Preview the data source by clicking the icon located at the bottom of the tab panel.
+4. Preview the data source by clicking the icon located at the bottom of the tab panel.

 ![show-churn-data](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/show-churn-data.png?raw=true)

-  5.5.
-Expand the customer churn data source by clicking > to show the columns.
+5. Expand the customer churn data source by clicking > to show the columns.

 ![data-source-columns](https://s3.us.cloud-object-storage.appdomain.cloud/developer/default/tutorials/watson-studio-data-visualization-preparation-transformation/images/data-source-columns.png)

 Notice that you can view and change the properties of the columns.
 Simply click the 3 dots to the right of the column name, then select Properties in the pop-up menu.
 This displays a window as shown above, and allows you to alter the default setting for Usage (Identifier, Attribute, and Measure) and Aggregate Function (Count, Count Distinct, Maximum, and Minimum).
 For now, you should be fine with the default settings.

-6. To create a visualization that shows the distribution of churns and no-churns as a pie chart:
+### Step 10.
+Create a visualization that shows the distribution of churns and no-churns as a pie chart:

-  6.1.
-Select the Visualizations icon in the toolbar to the left.
+1. Select the Visualizations icon in the toolbar to the left.

-  6.2.
-Select a Pie chart.
+2. Select a Pie chart.

-  6.3.
-This creates a form for specifying the properties of the pie chart using, for example, columns of the data set.
+3. This creates a form for specifying the properties of the pie chart using, for example, columns of the data set.

 ![create-visualization](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/create-visualization.png?raw=true)

-  6.4.
-Select the Sources icon in the toolbar to the left (located above the Visualizations icon).
+4. Select the Sources icon in the toolbar to the left (located above the Visualizations icon).

-  6.5.
-Drag the churn column onto the Segments property of the pie chart.
+5. Drag the churn column onto the Segments property of the pie chart.

-  6.6.
-Drag the churn column onto the Size column of the pie chart.
+6. Drag the churn column onto the Size column of the pie chart.

 ![visualization-props](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/visualization-props.png?raw=true)

-Click the Collapse arrow in the upper right of the form, as shown above.
+7. Click the Collapse arrow in the upper right of the form, as shown above.
 This expands/collapses the pie chart on the dashboard.

-Click the Fields tab to show/hide the selected visualization field values.
+8. Click the Fields tab to show/hide the selected visualization field values.

-Click the Edit the title button to add a title to our pie chart.
+9. Click the Edit the title button to add a title to our pie chart.

 ![initial-dashboard](https://github.com/Anam-Mahmood/Gain-hidden-insights-from-your-data-using-IBM-Watson-Studio/blob/main/images/initial-dashboard.png?raw=true)

-Provide a title for the tab (for example, ‘Customer Churn’).
+10. Provide a title for the tab (for example, ‘Customer Churn’).

-Follow these steps and create two more visualizations:
+11. Follow these steps and create two more visualizations:

+ 11.1.
 A Stacked column chart showing State (visualization field Bars) and Churn (visualization fields Length and Color) on the X and Y axis, respectively

+ 11.2.
 A Pie chart showing the distribution of the International Plan (visualization fields Segments and Size)

 This should result in a dashboard similar to the following image.
 Notice that you can move visualizations on the dashboard using the Move widget command located on the top of each visualization.